Andualem Aragie

 Andualem Aragie (አንዱዓለም አራጌ; born 4 November 1972) is an Ethiopian politician and activist who is the Deputy Leader of Ethiopian Citizens for Social Justice (ECSJ), an opposition party formed after the merger of 7 smaller opposition parties in May 2019.
 He was formerly the vice president and press secretary for the Ethiopian-based Unity for Democracy and Justice Party (UDJP).
 Andualem was sentenced to a life sentence on terrorism charges after being imprisoned on September 14, 2011 along with prominent journalist Eskinder Nega and opposition party members and reporters.
 His arrest has been ascribed by human rights organizations as a crackdown on dissent.
 Human Rights Watch also reported his detention as well as other members of the opposition and the potential for serious abuse during his imprisonment.
 He is now released from prison after the government pardoned him and other prisoners of conscience.

 Early life

 Childhood, education and career

-Aragie was born in Fart'a county, Gondor, Ethiopia.
+Andualem was born in Fart'a county, Gondor, Ethiopia.
 He was the first son (second child) of Aragie Wale and Kassanesh Gebeyehu.
 He attended Meskerem Elementary School, Addis Ababa, while living with his Aunt.

-Aragie initially attended Kokebe Tsibah High School in Addis Ababa finishing grades nine and ten, but transferred to Saint Joseph High School in Ethiopia, when he won a competitive scholarship.
+Andualem initially attended Kokebe Tsibah High School in Addis Ababa finishing grades nine and ten, but transferred to Saint Joseph High School in Ethiopia, when he won a competitive scholarship.
 Upon graduation in 1996, he went on to study history at Addis Ababa University.
 In 1999, he graduated with a Bachelor of Arts degree in history.

 His first job after graduation was at the World Bank where he was a researcher.
 He later worked for the Ethiopian Economic Association.